jupyterlab/lumino/CONTRIBUTING.md

 ## Tests

-The tests are written using karma to simulate a browser environment.
+The tests are written using [web-test-runner](https://modern-web.dev/docs/test-runner/overview/) to test in browser environment (provided by [playwright](https://playwright.dev/)).

 To run the tests, run: